isingh3/Quick-Beautiful-Projects/README.md

 # Quick-Beautiful-Projects

-This is a quick project based repository.
+This is a quick project based repository usually 2 to 4 hours based projects for fun.

 1. Beautiful_Data_Visualization Project: Contains ***Jupyter Notebook that were originally written in Microsoft AzureML studio using R Kernel*** for some beautiful data transformations and visualising data for anomaly detection based on buckets.